-In order for the sex-steroids testosterone, 5α-dihydrotestosterone, and 17β-estratiol to reach the tissues, a transport molecule known as the Sex Hormone Binding Globulin (SHBG) is used.
+In order for the sex-steroids testosterone, 5α-dihydrotestosterone, and 17β-estratdiol to reach the tissues, a transport molecule known as the Sex Hormone Binding Globulin (SHBG) is used.
 No more than 10% of these steroids are actually in plasma unbound and, therefore, biologically active.
-This protein's steroid binding capacity is highly dependent on the temperature and pH of its a 93.4 kDa homodimer.
-Overall, SHBG is responsible for the balance of steroid levels and in certain instances has an influence on the steroid shave on their targets.
-The serum levels of this globulin have been shown to vary drastically between individuals, even if considered to be in a "normal" state of health.^{23,4}
+This protein's steroid binding capacity is highly dependent on the temperature and pH of its environment. ^{1,2,3} Originating in the liver, this glycoprotiein is a 93.4 kDa homodimer.
+Overall, SHBG is responsible for the balance of steroid levels and in certain instances has an influence on the effects these steroids have on their targets.
+The serum levels of this globulin have been shown to vary drastically between individuals, even if considered to be in a "normal" state of health.2,3,4

 Physiological status changes due to hormonal, metabolic, and nutritional factors are reflected in the concentration of SHBG in serum.
-Rises in oestrogens correlate with an increase in SHBG, whereas a rise in androgens inhibits SHBG production.
-Aging and conditions like polyscystic ovarian syndrome demonstrate this effect.^{23,5} SHBG levels also correlates strongly with conditions like hyperthyroidism, insulin resistance, central adiposity, and dyslipedemia.
-More importantly, low levels of SHBG shows an increased risk for diabetes and cardiovascular disease.^{56,7}
+Rises in oestrogens correlate with an increase in SHBG. whereas a rise in androgens inhibits SHBG production.
+Aging and conditions like polyscystic ovarian syndrome demonstrate this effect. ^{2,3,5} SHBG levels also correlates strongly with conditions like hyperthyroidism, insulin resistance, central adiposity, and dyslipedemia.
+More importantly, low levels of SHBG shows an increased risk for diabetes and cardiovascular disease.
+5,6,7

 SHBG is also used to calculate the Free Androgen Index (FAI).
 The calculation method has been applied frequently to the determination of Free Testosterone (FT) levels.
 In the past, analog methods and dialysis have been used to obtain free testosterone levels, but each has a very striking downfall: analog methods tend to give values substantially lower than the actual clinical status and using dialysis is a laborious technique.
-This calculated method uses SHBG, total testosterone (T) and albumin concentrations to calculate the free Testosterone in human serum.^{5,9}
+This calculated method uses SHBG, total testosterone (T) and albumin concentrations to calculate the free Testosterone in human serum.8,9